sudorandom/kmcd.dev/content/posts/2026/closing-the-alert-is-not-enough/index.md

 That is a good outcome.
 Now you can remove it deliberately, document why the old constraint no longer applies, and leave the next person a better trail than the one you found.

-Not every alert requires a week of archaeology, but stopping at the failing line leaves the system ready to surprise you again.
+Not every alert requires a week of archaeology, but stopping at the immediate fix guarantees the system will surprise you again.

-The depth of the investigation should match the risk, but the habit should be the same: do not confuse the line that failed with the reason the system failed.

 Fixing the code restores the service.
 Understanding the context fixes the system.